 By default, the correlations used for the similarity matrix are Pearson correlations.
-It is of coure possible to tetrachoric or polychoric to form the correlation matrix for later analysis.
+It is of course possible to use tetrachoric or polychoric to form the correlation matrix for later analysis.
+This option is now included directly in the function and can be specified with the cor option(e.g., cor="tet").